cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 The following diagram illustrates the structure when using Cucumber:

-_<insert Alsak's illustration of how everything fits together>_
+  PLACEHOLDER _<insert Aslak's illustration of how everything fits together>_

-Maven a software project management and comprehension tool, based on the concept of a project object model (POM).
+Maven is a software project management and comprehension tool, based on the concept of a project object model (POM).
 Maven can manage a project's build, reporting and documentation from a central piece of information.

 JUnit is a simple framework for writing repeatable tests.
 Cucumber is executed as a JUnit test using a JUnit runner.
 This means that Cucumber runs seamlessly with Maven.